adamsoliev/Ganymede/compiler/README.md

 - Expression represents a computation that yields a value such as int, float or string.
 Special cases:
   - Unary operators (like logical-not) have their sole argument in the left field.
-  - Fcall is constructed by creating an EXPR_CALL node, where the left field is the function name and the right is unbalanced tree of EXPR_ARGS nodes.
+  - Funccall is constructed by creating an EXPR_CALL node, where the left field is the function name and the right is unbalanced tree of EXPR_ARGS nodes.
   - Array subscripting is treated like a binary operator, where the left field of the EXPR_SUBSCRIPT is the name of the array and the right field is the integer expression.
 ```
 struct expr {